eastmaels/steemblog.github.io/_posts/account/deanliu/2019-04-29_funny-photo.md

 - - -

-This page is synchronized from the post: [Funny Photo](https://steemit.com/@deanliu/funny-photo)
+This page is synchronized from the post: ['Funny Photo'](https://steemit.com/@deanliu/funny-photo)